SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

     * `sampleSize` – 8-bit, 16-bit, etc.	(specified as int)
     * `encodingFormat` – SPX, HE-AAC, Opus, etc. (specified as string)
     * `qualityIndicatorDesired` – whether to perform and report a recording quality check or not (Boolean)
     * `progressEventFrequency` – how frequently the event listener should be called back to report progress events either based on time or on units of data collected.
+This will be an object like:

+    ```
+        {
+            type: time | size,
+            interval: an integer in seconds if the type is `time`, or in KB if the type is `size`
+        }
+    ```

-For example, we could ask for periodic progress events every 2 seconds to keep us notified as recording is happening, or every 30KB of new data collected.
+    For example, to request periodic progress events every 2 seconds to keep us notified a recording is happening, this format is used: `{ type: time, interval: 2}`.
+Alternatively, to receive notification every 30KB of new data collected, this format is used: `{ type: size, interval: 30}`

-    * `captureLimit `– object literal that specifies time or size for the data capture after which the recorder should automatically stop capturing and fire an end event (specified as {duration: 40} or {size:250}, unit for duration is in seconds and for size, is in KB).
+    * `captureLimit `– object literal that specifies time or size for the data capture after which the recorder should automatically stop capturing and fire an end event (specified as `{duration: 40}` or `{size: 250}`, where the unit for duration is in seconds and for size, in KB).

     The event listener is passed in to receive capture events.
 The events include:

     * `START` – Capture started
-    * `INPROGRESS` – Progress event with progress data (34 seconds of audio captured, 36 seconds of audio captured etc or 10KB of audio captured, 30 KB of audio captured etc.)
+    * `INPROGRESS` – Progress event with progress data (34 seconds of audio captured, 36 seconds of audio captured, etc. Or, 10KB of audio captured, 30 KB of audio captured, etc.)
     * `END` – Capture complete.
-The `END` event is special.
-This event gives us the pointer to the  data collection for the encoded audio.
+The `END` event is special, as it provides the pointer to the data collection for the encoded audio.
 In addition, a quality check is performed on the captured audio stream to evaluate whether it is good or not.

 1. R29. **Stop recording**.
 This method is called to stop audio capture.
 Throws error if status is currently not “RECORDING”.